Paragon

 In this tutorial, we'll use the Paragon SDK to build an integrations catalog into your app.

 This guide provides an example implementation of building an integrations catalog into your React app, using TypeScript.
-For a full implementation, see our Example App built in Next.js.
+The completed code is available in this GitHub repository.

 Demo